How to set up a company in Ireland

 To set up a company, you need stakeholders (director, company secretary and shareholders), an address in Ireland, share capital, and a unique company name.
 Our guide will walk you through these requirements to ensure you clearly understand the process of setting up a Limited Company in Ireland.

-Once you have these, you need to prepare Form A1 and a constitution and submit it to the Companies Registration Office (CRO) in Ireland.
 Don’t worry if you don’t know how to prepare these; we are here to help.

 Get Started